YES, we are open and accepting patients!

 These measures will almost certainly increase wait time, which will also be affected by staffing levels (which may be affected by illness or providing care for children that are now home-schooled).
 We appreciate your patience – we recognize how stressful it is to visit an emergency facility, and we will do everything we can to minimize the stress on you, and your pet.

 We are frequently faced with helping people make very difficult end-of-life decisions and helping our clients through the process of euthanasia.
 Pet owners going through this process will be allowed inside to be with their pets.
 Rest assured, we will take all reasonable precautions, including disinfecting the consultation rooms between client visits.
+All clients coming into our hospital will be required to wear a face mask.

 We will get through this, together.
 We look forward to welcoming owners back into our building and consultation rooms.
 While we are not epidemiologists or virologists, veterinarians do have some training in both of these areas, and the news and advice from the scientific community holds more weight for us that what might be economically or politically expedient for members of government.